 Find out what makes raffles different from sweepstakes and which one best fits your fundraising needs!

-As you think about whether you would like to run a raffle or a sweepstakes campaign, there are several important factors to consider.
+As you think about whether you would like to run a raffle or a sweepstakes Experience, there are several important factors to consider.
 This article will share how raffles and sweepstakes differ and provide the information you need to decide which drawing type is best for you.

 Raffles and sweepstakes both give donors a chance to win a prize in exchange for a donation.
-The primary differences between the two types of campaigns are in the way they are legally regulated.
+The primary differences between the two types of Experiences are in the way they are legally regulated.

 When it comes to US-based raffles:

 - A form of gambling: Federal government regulators view raffles as a form of gambling since donors make a payment in exchange for a chance to win something – just as you’d do at a casino.